eslint/css/docs/rules/baseline.md

 ## Rule Details

-This rule warns when it finds a CSS property or at-rule that isn't widely available or otherwise isn't enclosed in a `@supports` block.
+This rule warns when it finds any of the following:

+- A CSS property that isn't widely available or otherwise isn't enclosed in a `@supports` block.
+- An at-rule that isn't widely available.
+- A CSS property value that isn't widely available or otherwise isn't enclosed in a `@supports` block (currently limited to identifiers only).

 The data is provided via the [web-features](https://npmjs.com/package/web-features) package.

 Here are some examples: